Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Introduction

 \section{Introduction}

 Quantum oscillators with high nonlinearities have recently gained attention due to their promise to perform universal quantum computation \cite{Terhal_2020,cai2021reviewQEC,mirrahimi2014universal,lescanne2020exponential}.
-These types of systems benefit from an infinite dimensional Hilbert space, which allows, for instance, quantum error correction (QEC) techniques \cite{Gertler2021,leghtas2013hardware,lieu2020symmetryQEC} and fault-tolerant quantum computation to be implemented with no need for ancillary degrees of freedom \cite{puri2019faultolerant,ofek2016breakevenQEC}.
-Moreover, there have been proposals to use it as a resource for quantum machine learning algorithms where information might be encoded in the amplitude or phase of a squeezed state \cite{zhong2020boson,madsen2022boson}.
+These types of systems benefit from an infinite dimensional Hilbert space, which allows, for instance, autonomous quantum error correction techniques \cite{Gertler2021,leghtas2013hardware,lieu2020symmetryQEC} and fault-tolerant quantum computation \cite{puri2019faultolerant,ofek2016breakevenQEC,xu2023autonomous}.
+Experimental realizations of nonlinear dissipative oscillators have also been carried out in the last decade by several groups that were able to engineer up to five-photon dissipation using supercomputing resonators \cite{grimm2020kerrstabilization,svensson2017three,svensson2018multiple,chang2020three}, including demonstrations of logical qubits encoded in oscillators of this kind \cite{heeres2017implementing,xu2020demonstration,berdou2022one}.
+Moreover, there have been proposals to use such oscillators as a resource for quantum machine learning algorithms where information might be encoded in the amplitude or phase of a squeezed state \cite{zhong2020boson,madsen2022boson}.
 Examples include quantum reservoir computing \cite{mujal2021opportunities,govia2021qrc} and quantum associative memory \cite{labay2022memory}.
-Experimental realizations of these systems have also been carried out in the last decade by several groups that were able to engineer up to five-photon dissipation using supercomputing SQUID devices \cite{grimm2020kerrstabilization,svensson2017three,svensson2018multiple,chang2020three}, including demonstrations of logical qubits encoded in oscillators of this kind \cite{heeres2017implementing,xu2020demonstration}.

-In all cases studied so far, the exchange of photons with the environment -- in the form of dissipation -- and the nonlinear driving, have been considered to involve the same non-linearity, i.e. photon processes up to the same degree (where $n$-photon driving and dissipation are balanced).
-In this regime, it is well-known that the ground state (in the case of Kerr oscillators) \cite{grimm2020kerrstabilization,mishra2010kerrsqueezing} or the steady state (in the case of dissipative oscillators) \cite{mirrahimi2014universal} is a cat-like superposition or classical mixture (in the presence of single-photon loss) of coherent states \cite{cai2021reviewQEC,lang2021multi6}.
+In all the cases studied so far, the exchange of photons with the environment -- in the form of dissipation -- and the nonlinear driving, have been considered to involve the same non-linearity, i.e. photon processes up to the same degree (where $n$-photon driving and dissipation are balanced).
+In this regime, it is well known that the ground state (in the case of Kerr oscillators) \cite{grimm2020kerrstabilization,mishra2010kerrsqueezing} or the steady state (in the case of dissipative oscillators) \cite{mirrahimi2014universal} is a cat-like superposition or classical mixture (in the presence of single-photon loss) of coherent states \cite{cai2021reviewQEC,lang2021multi6}.
 These coherences that appear in the steady state can be traced back to the symmetry of the system which can be weak or strong depending on the system parameters \cite{minganti2023dissipative}.